Platinum(II) acetate

 Platinum(II) acetate is a purple-colored coordination complex.
 The complex adopts an unusual structure consisting of a square array of Pt atoms.

 Preparation

 Several syntheses of platinum(II) acetate have been reported.
-Geoffrey Wilkinson et al. reported a synthesis from sodium hexahydroxyplatinate, nitric acid, and acetic acid.
+Geoffrey Wilkinson et al. reported a highly temperamental synthesis from sodium hexahydroxyplatinate, nitric acid, and acetic acid.
 This intermediate solution was reducted with formic acid.
-The procedure is not highly reproducible.

 Alternatively, the complex can be prepared by the reaction of silver acetate with platinum(II) chloride.

 Structure

 According to X-ray crystallography, the complex is tetrameric, in contrast to the trimeric palladium analog.
 The four platinum atoms form a square cluster, with eight bridging acetate ligands surrounding them.
 The compound has slight distortions from idealized D2d symmetry.
 The crystal is tetragonal.